sylvainbx/rust-book-fr/FRENCH/src/ch03-02-data-types.md

 <!--
 Each expression in these statements uses a mathematical operator and evaluates to a single value, which is then bound to a variable.
-Appendix B contains a list of all operators that Rust provides.
+Appendix B][appendix_b]<!-- ignore --> contains a list of all operators that Rust provides.
 -->